nuejs/nue/packages/nuejs.org/docs/page-layout.md

 Nue standardizes the structure of your web pages so you can use the same HTML markup, but vary your external CSS to achieve wildly different designs.

-## Headless markup
+## Standardized HTML
+After describing your headers and footers, the default page layout for Markdown content looks like this:

+[image.gridpaper /img/page-layout.svg]

-Let's start by creating `index.md` to an empty project folder with the following content:
+To see this in practice lets create an `index.md` file with the following content:

 ``` md
 # Hello, World!